Planning the website structure gives the client the best possible launchpad for success.

 Perhaps, I’ll use the Google Adwords Planner.

-But I would avoid this tool as Google aren’t providing organic search traffic and organic competition; they are providing search “estimates” and advertising
+But I would avoid this tool as Google don’t provide organic search traffic and organic competition data; Adword Planner provides search “estimates” and advertising competition.

 Identify website opportunities

 You need to use a paid keyword research tool; either Semrush or Ahrefs; the latter I recommend.